 This topic will discuss homonymous hemianopia as a fixed deficit; it may be a transient phenomenon resulting from migraine, transient cerebral ischemia, or seizure.
 This is discussed separately.
 (See "Amaurosis fugax (transient monocular or binocular visual loss)", section on 'Causes of transient binocular visual loss'.)

 Any type of intracranial lesion in the appropriate location can cause a homonymous hemianopia; however, vascular causes (cerebral infarction and intracranial hemorrhage) are the most frequent in adults, ranging from 42 to 89 percent, followed by brain tumors, trauma, surgical interventions, and other central nervous system diseases [1,8-13].
 In children, neoplasms are the most common cause of homonymous hemianopia (39 percent), followed by cerebrovascular disease (25 percent) and trauma (19 percent) .
 Homonymous hemianopia after head trauma may be under recognized; multifocal brain injury is more common in this setting, contributing to other neurologic deficits that may overshadow the visual field defect .

-Uncommon causes of homonymous hemianopia include multiple sclerosis, infections (encephalitis, abscess), degenerative dementia (posterior cortical atrophy), Creutzfeldt Jakob disease, adrenoleukodystrophy, seizures, and severe hyperglycemia [12,15-20] (See "Clinical manifestations and diagnosis of Alzheimer disease", section on 'Atypical presentations'.)
+Uncommon causes of homonymous hemianopia include multiple sclerosis, infections (encephalitis, abscess), degenerative dementia (posterior cortical atrophy), Creutzfeldt Jakob disease, adrenoleukodystrophy, seizures, and severe hyperglycemia [12,15-20] (See "Clinical features and diagnosis of Alzheimer disease", section on 'Atypical presentations'.)